rjchicago/swarmetheus/examples/bonus-example/readme.md

 docker stack deploy -c docker-compose.yml swarmetheus --prune
 ```

-After a moment, you should have X services running:
+After a moment, you should have 5 services running:

 ``` sh
 ➜  ~ docker service ls